Started Investing Earlier Calculator

 The calculator compounds monthly using your chosen yearly return.
 It estimates the portfolio at retirement for both start ages and then shows the gap between them.
 If you have ever searched for an investing earlier calculator or wondered how much waiting costs, this is the exact comparison it is built to show.

-• Monthly investment stays the same in both scenarios
+• Monthly contribution stays the same in both scenarios

 • Average annual return stays the same in both scenarios

-• No taxes, fees, inflation changes, or contribution increases are included
+• No taxes, fees, or contribution increases are included

 If you want to model contribution growth over time or build a bigger retirement plan, continue with the Compound Interest Calculator or the FIRE Calculator.